-- Factory management must comply with all related local laws and regulations in handling the strike and ensure that all actions taken during the strike comply with those regulations. - Management must not prevent workers from participating in legal strikes. - Legal strikes and demonstrations should be dealt with as labor disputes and should not involve the police or armed forces.
+- Factory management must comply with all related local laws and regulations in handling the strike and ensure that all actions taken during the strike comply with those regulations. - Management must not prevent workers from participating in strikes.

+- Strikes and demonstrations should be dealt with as labor disputes and should not involve the police or armed forces.
 Such disputes must be resolved by management, unions and labor authorities.
 The presence of the police or other public security forces would only be necessary if the strike becomes uncontrollable and dangerous to persons and property. - Establish proper communication with the appropriate worker representatives, such as union representatives or where no union exists, the workers leading the labor action. - Consider the best means for maintaining communication with the rest of the workforce during the period of the strike and/or any negotiations with worker leaders.
-It is important for management to designate an authorized spokesperson in all communications with worker representatives and the general workforce to ensure that the position of the management remains clear and consistent.
+It is important for management to designate an authorized spokesperson in all communications with worker representatives and the general workforce to ensure that the position of the management remains clear and consistent. - Promptly investigate the cause of the strike.
+Management is strongly encouraged to negotiate in good faith and find a solution.
+If communication efforts do not proceed smoothly, and a resolution cannot be reached, then management should involve the local labor authorities and/or other third parties, such as ILO officers to assist in resolving the dispute.